Battery charger: DC-DC charger

+Charge DC (battery) from DC source without conversion to AC.
+Modern DC-DC chargers often include isolator and DC-DC converter.
+Some may also have BMS (including balance), be bidirectional (jump start primary car battery from secondary battery) and wireless control (Bluetooth, WiFi, NFC, 5G).

 Universal battery charger–analyzer

 The most sophisticated chargers are used in critical applications (e.g. military or aviation batteries).
 These heavy-duty automatic "intelligent charging" systems can be programmed with complex charging cycles specified by the battery manufacturer.
 The best are universal (i.e. can charge all battery types), and include automatic capacity testing and analyzing functions.